AngadManroy/AngadManroy/README.md

 - 👯 I’m looking to collaborate on almost everything that includes any of my TechStacks and is a fresh Idea!!
 - 🤔 Would appreciate help on creating Blockchain projects.
 - 💬 Ask me about Smart Eyewear Project, Twitter etc.
-- 📫 How to reach me: LinkedIN, Twitter.
+- 📫 How to reach me: LinkedIN, [Twitter: @AngadManroy](https://twitter.com/AngadManroy)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'll soon publish articles on Medium too!